 - Backup all of your website files, databases, and emails from your old host via FTP or Wget.
 Contact your old host for their instructions on how to back up this content at their company.

-- Log in to your DreamHost FTP account.
-Once logged in to your DreamHost server, you’ll be able to upload your website files to the server.
+- Log in to your DreamHost server using an FTP client.
+Once logged in, you’ll be able to upload your website files to the server.

 - Use the information in the following articles to upload your MySQL database and email to your DreamHost servers.